engagingnewsproject/enp-platform/wp-content/plugins/wp-smushit/readme.txt

 == Changelog ==

+= 3.8.7 ( 2021-06-18 ) =

+- Enhance: Display a message when local WebP creation fails due to directory permissions
+- Fix: Error when applying a config from the Hub and the WebP module gets toggled
+- Fix: Compatibility issue with WP < 5.7
+- Fix: Wrong count of images to re-smush when the 'big_image_size_threshold' filter return false
+- Fix: Thumbnail images not being converted to JPEG on upload

+= 3.8.6 ( 2021-06-15 ) =

+- New: Dashboard page
+- New: Global configurations
+- New: Add tutorials to dashboard
+- New: Integration with Buddyboss theme and Buddyboss Platform plugin
+- Enhance: Move out Smush modules to dedicated pages
+- Enhance: Documentation links now link to correct sections on documentation page
+- Fix: Issue with scrolling to originals & backup section
+- Fix: Avoid creating backup files for SVGs
+- Fix: Display of "Settings" link appearing when plugin is deactivated for network
+- Fix: Incorrect number of total images during bulk smush with NextGen Gallery plugin activated
+- Fix: Super smushed count on Nextgen Gallery Smush page
+- Fix: Directory Smush fails when a directory has spaces
+- Fix: Uploading image over the max width was creating backup file when "Store my small originals" is enabled
+- Fix: Table "smush_dir_images" was failing to create when deleted manually
+- Fix: Settings not showing up on subsites after the plugin has been deactivated for network
+- Fix: Stuck "re-smush" status on the free version

 = 3.8.5 ( 2021-05-13 ) =

 - Enhance: Allow filtering the resulting image markup after the Lazy Load processing